prestontw/bazel-rust-guided-experiment/src/README.md

 1. I saw a comment on Reddit [for an alternative to `sccache`](https://www.reddit.com/r/rust/comments/ua09tc/comment/i5w7n6g/?utm_source=share&utm_medium=web2x&context=3).
    The parent post was about a Rust build tool, Fleet, that claims to lead to 5x faster build times.
-   `bitemyapp` comments on various ways the tool achieves its speedups and offer some of their own thoughts and advice on optimizing Rust build times.
+   `bitemyapp` comments on various ways the tool achieves its speedups and offers some of their own thoughts and advice on optimizing Rust build times.
    I've copied what they say regarding `sccache`:

    > `sccache` with on-disk caching: `sccache` is really flaky and poorly maintained.
 I was only able to get the S3 backend to work by using a fork of `sccache` and even then it breaks all the time for mysterious reasons.
 Using the on-disk configuration is confusing to me, you can get the same benefit by just setting a shared Cargo target directory.
 I set `CARGO_TARGET_DIR` in my `.zshrc` to `$HOME/.cargo/cache` and that gets shared across all projects.
 My guess is [Fleet's authors] saw a benefit from using `sccache` because they hadn't tried that and were benefiting from the cross-project sharing.